 Introduction

-For personal goals, “I want to get in shape” becomes: “I will work out three times a week following a structured program and reduce sugar intake by 50% over the next three months.”
-Specifics create accountability and momentum.
+• “I want to get in shape” → “I will follow a structured workout plan three times a week and cut added sugar by 50% over three months.”

-Examples: Vague Goal → SMART Objective
+Examples: vague goal → SMART objective

 | Vague Goal | SMART Objective |